securityacnz/securityacnz.github.io/index.md

 ## How?

-[Register now](https://events.humanitix.com/security-ac-nz-2022-auckland) for your free ticket to the best security-themed weekend event at University of Auckland this September!
+[Register now](https://events.humanitix.com/security-ac-nz-2022-auckland){: target="_blank" } for your free ticket to the best security-themed one-day event at University of Auckland this September!

 Spaces are limited, and registration CLOSES on Wednesday, 21st September!
 Get your tickets now!